Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 _Command console displays the result from the executed PowerShell script and used Net command_

-Operations to create user account and add them to “Domain Admins” group will be executed by Local System (Computer Object) and will be shown in the event log:
+Operations to create user account and add them to “Domain Admins” group will be executed by Local System and will be shown in the event log:

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse6.png)

-Transcript will be stored alongside to other temporary files in the following folder on the endpoint:
+Transcript will be stored (alongside to other temporary files) in the following folder on the endpoint:

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse7.png)